-Some good brands of canned pumpkin may also contain squash, but that’s not a problem — pumpkin is a squash.
+Some brands of canned pumpkin may also contain squash, but that’s not a problem — pumpkin is a squash (see language notes below.)
 Canned pumpkin is on the shelf of every grocery store in North America, and is usually less than the price of a real pumpkin.

 That maybe, however, be only true for North America.
 It may be much harder, or more expensive, to find canned pumpkin in the UK, Australia, New Zealand, etc.